whimsicalraps/Just-Friends/Just-Type.md

 `divs`
 * Divides the measure into this many segments
+* 4 creates quarter notes
-* 4 would create quarter notes, while 15 would create 15 equally spaced notes per bar (weird!)
+* 15 creates 15 equally spaced notes per bar (weird!)

 `repeats`
 * Number of times to retrigger the envelope